 Communication & Media Studies is part of the Communication & Journalism field of study.
 With 62,073 graduations out of the 105,062 Communication & Journalism graduations per year, Communication & Media Studies is a popular major choice.
 Out of the 384 college majors analyzed, it is the 9th most popular.

 66% of Communication & Media Studies students are women while men make up 34% of the student body.
-Communication & Media Studies is studied the most in the Southeast region of the US.
+Communication & Media Studies is studied the most in the Far Western US region of the US.

 Keep scrolling to explore the most popular colleges and universities for Communication & Media Studies majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 California State University - Fullerton is the optimum choice if you are considering majoring in Communication & Media Studies.
 With 902 students enrolled, Communications is one of most popular majors at California State University - Fullerton.
 The destination of Fullerton, California, is nice for students who like a more tranquil, suburban region.